Stay Informed!

 Did you know that every day, 27 Canadians are diagnosed with a brain tumour?
 Learn more facts about brain tumours.

 • A brain tumour is a growth of abnormal cells that are either within or around the structure of the brain.
+There are over 120 different types of brain tumours.

 • Enhancing the quality of life for people with brain tumours requires access to quality specialty care, clinical trials, follow-up care and rehabilitative services.